girlscript/winter-of-contributing/Android_Development_With_Flutter/10_Firebase_With_Flutter/LinkingUserAccounts.md

 # Linking User Accounts

-Account linking allows the users to sign into the same account with different authentication providers.
+This method should be used when you want your users to use multiple authentication providers to sign in to the same account.

-You can allow your users to sign into your application using multiple providers by linking authentication credentials to existing user accounts.
-Users can then be identified using their Firebase UID, regardless of the provider they used to sign in.
+The users of your application can sign in using multiple authentication providers by linking new authentication credentials to the existing user accounts.
+Firebase user ID can be used to identify the users, regardless of the provider they used to sign in.
+For example, a user who initially signed in with an email and password can link a GitHub account and sign in with either method in the future.

-The user must first be logged in to one of the accounts you want to link the new provider to.
-You can then log the user into the second provider, and pass that AuthCredential to the linkWithCredential method from the first UserCredential.
+It is **mandatory** for the user to be **logged in** to one of the accounts you want to link the new authentication provider to.
+The user can then be signed in to the second provider, and pass that AuthCredential to the linkWithCredential method from the existing user(current user instance).

-### Initially,enable the providers
+### Initially, enable the providers and provide support for two or more authentication providers in the app

 <img width="705" alt="firebase" src="https://user-images.githubusercontent.com/68653906/141871702-2c447b8a-f3cf-444e-a07d-3e7b88c740a1.png">